grid-x/discourse-swagger-theme-component/README.md

 The page is an approximation of how the component will be rendered within discourse.
 It renders the [petstore sample](./playground/petstore-with-samples.json) file which can safely be replaced with any other valid OAS file.

-Put the desired rapidoc invocation into `discourse-rapidoc-theme-component`.
+Put the desired swagger-ui invocation into `discourse-swagger-theme-component`.
 Refer to the official Discourse theme component docs :point_up: for installation instructions.